 Process

-TU/e as coordinator is responsible for the RMP, will work together with the consortium members in order to ensure that risks are actively identified, analysed, and managed throughout the life of the project.
+TUE as coordinator is responsible for the RMP, and will work together with the consortium members in order to ensure that risks are actively identified, analysed, and managed throughout the life of the project.
 Risks will be identified as early as possible in the project so as to minimize their impact.
 The steps for accomplishing this are outlined in the following sections.
 As such the coordinator will act as the Risk Manager for this project.

 Risk Identification